Boulevard of Broken Dreams (Green Day song): Composition and lyrics

-"Boulevard of Broken Dreams" is an emo and hard rock power ballad.
+"Boulevard of Broken Dreams" is an emo, punk rock and hard rock power ballad.
 It is four minutes and twenty-two seconds long.
 The song begins immediately after the previous song in the album, "Holiday", with the introduction to "Boulevard of Broken Dreams" fading in during the song's final note.
 The song's melody is relatively simple, primarily using the electric guitar feedback from the final note of "Holiday" alongside a progressing acoustic guitar, with Mike Dirnt and Tré Cool providing additional background rhythm.
 During the song's choruses, extra backing harmonies are present.
 As the song reaches its end, the melody grows increasingly dissonant.
 The song follows the same chord progression as "Wonderwall" by Oasis, prompting Oasis' Noel Gallagher to criticize Green Day.

 Lyrically, the song reflects the current state of the Jesus of Suburbia after leaving behind his loved ones and soon becoming lonely, facing uncertainty about his future.
 It is chronologically set one day after "Holiday", a song in which the Jesus of Suburbia initially celebrated his newfound freedom, though later became discontented.
 The song illustrates this by opening up with a verse about the Jesus of Suburbia walking by himself on a road that has an unclear destination.
 In the second verse, the Jesus of Suburbia speaks about a line that "divides [him] somewhere in [his] mind".
 According to Jordan Blum of PopMatters, some of the song's lyrics foreshadow the future of the Jesus of Suburbia, and suggested the protagonist's possible borderline personality disorder.
 The chorus reiterates his sense of isolation, stating that his shadow is the "only one that walks beside [him]", while also expressing a wish that "someone up there will find [him]", hoping to meet someone to overcome his loneliness, a theme that is resolved in later songs on the album.
 Lora Kelly of the New York Times described the song as a "low point" in the Jesus of Suburbia's story, and found the lyrics to resemble those of a theater performance.